mnoumanhanif/nlp-pipeline-from-scratch/README.md

 ## 🙏 Acknowledgments

 A massive thank you to **Dr. Hajra Waheed at FAST NUCES** for a rigorous, mathematically grounded, and highly practical curriculum that made this project possible.

----

-**Built with ❤️ by an AI Engineer excited to dive deeper into advanced GenAI, Transformers, and LLM fine-tuning!**

 ```
 ```